stungeye/Programming-1-Notes/docs/11-pointers/05-pointers-and-polymorphism.md

 A virtual function is a special kind of class member function that, when called, executes the _most-derived_ version of that function.
 For our example code above to work, we will need to make `identify()` a virtual function in the base `Pawn` class.
 Although not required, we will mark the `identify()` implementations in the derived classes as overrides using the `override` keyword.

-If it doesn't make sense to implement a virtual function in the base class, we can mark it as a "pure virtual function" by replacing the implementation block with `= 0`.
-Classes with one or more pure virtual functions are said to be "abstract" and therefore cannot be constructed.
+If it doesn't make sense to implement a virtual function in the base class, we can mark it as a "pure virtual function".
+A pure virtual function is a function declared in a base class with `= 0`, meaning it has no implementation.
+Any class with at least one pure virtual function is considered 'abstract' and cannot be instantiated.
+Abstract classes are used to define common interfaces that derived classes must implement.

 We'll make the `Pawn` class abstract in this way.